You always want your kids to be safe when they travel, but there will be times when you aren’t able to accompany them on their trips across the seas.

 Insuring minors for their trip

+International travel insurance when your children are travelling alone is different than the cover needed for a family holiday.
 When it comes to taking out a travel insurance policy for your child, there are a few different options:

 Are there any restrictions on children flying alone?